OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-scheduled-payment-consents.md

 * All elements in the Initiation payload, that are specified by the PISP must not be changed via the ASPSP as this is part of formal consent from the PSU.
 * If the ASPSP is able to establish a problem with payload or any contextual error during the API call, the ASPSP must reject the international-scheduled-payment-consent consent request immediately.
-* If the ASPSP establishes a problem with the international-scheduled-payment-consent after the API call, the ASPSP must set the Status of the international-scheduled-payment-consent resource to Rejected.
+* If the ASPSP establishes a problem with the international-scheduled-payment-consent after the API call, the ASPSP must set the Status of the international-scheduled-payment-consent resource to RJCT.
 * DebtorAccount is **optional** as the PISP may not know the account identification details for the PSU.
-* If the DebtorAccount is specified by the PISP and is invalid for the PSU, then the international-scheduled-payment-consent will be set to Rejected after PSU authentication.
+* If the DebtorAccount is specified by the PISP and is invalid for the PSU, then the international-scheduled-payment-consent will be set to RJCT after PSU authentication.
 * CreditorAgent must at least have either of the pairs provided: SchemeName and Identification, or Name and PostalAddress.
 * Account Identification field usage:
   * SchemeName is a free-text field which will be populated with identification schemes an ASPSP accepts.